jngdan/JWS/README.md

 When starting, ESP32 will perform a self-test of the LEDs (successive lighting for 0.5 seconds of the red, green and blue LEDs), and check the availibity of an OLED screen, and display a logo if true.
 Then it connects to the same WiFi network as that used by the home automation box, with the exception of the first launch.
-In the monitoring phase, it will then perform all of the following tests every 60 seconds (v1.11) :
+In the monitoring phase, it will then perform all of the following tests every 60 seconds (from v1.11) :
 - Network ping to the home automation box.
 This ping ensures that the home automation box is still connected to the network, and that it is not frozen or crashed.
 - Maintaining the MQTT connection.